 - If your event is taking place over several days, you should choose the event date to be the last possible day you will be taking donations as your page will stop being displayed after this.

-- After setting up your VMG page, please email email@example.com with the details of your page and a contact for your chosen charity, if your event if you haven't already.
+- After setting up your fundraising.thesubath.com page, please email firstname.lastname@example.org with the details of your fundraiser and a contact for your chosen charity.

 The charity you wish to support needs to be both a UK registered charity and approved by the SU Management Team.
 Please do come and talk to the Volunteer Office if you are not sure.